alidev313xA/sql-data-warehouse_project/README.md

 3. **Data Modeling**: Developing fact and dimension tables (Star Schema) optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-🎯 The repository excellent resource for professionals and students looking to showcase expertise in:
+🎯 The repository is the excellent resource for professionals and students looking to showcase expertise in:
 - SQL Development
 - Data Architect
 - Data Engineering